Print Title: Athenaeum. Description:

 Print Source:

+This print, identified by some scholars and collectors as a probable source for the pattern featured here, has not been fully authenticated.
+It is included in this exhibit as a possible inspiration for the printed pattern.
 Both Ridgway and Stevenson use a modified version of the engraving produced by Abel Bowen to illustrate his 1829 Picture of Boston.
 Ridgway added a pair of figures in front of the building as well as part of a cobblestone street and broad sidewalk that were not visible in the original source print.

 View all source prints »